pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`get the color value at a single pixel`
       | :sg:`get_at((x, y)) -> Color`

       Return a copy of the ``RGBA`` Color value at the given pixel.
+The pixel can either be given as Sequence or as a Vector2.
 If the Surface has no per pixel alpha, then the alpha value will always be 255 (opaque).
       If the pixel position is outside the area of the Surface an ``IndexError`` exception will be raised.

       Getting and setting pixels one at a time is generally too slow to be used